Brain Training Activities for Visual Attention and Visual Processing

 What are visual attention and visual processing?

 The word attention refers to the ability to stay focused on a particular thing.
-You might need sustained attention – staying focused for a period of time.
-You might need divided attention – focusing on more than one thing at a time.
-Or, you might need flexible attention – switching focus from one thing to another smoothly.
-There are times when all of these skills are necessary at once!
+Sometimes, we need sustained attention to stay focused for a period of time.
+Sometimes, we need divided attention to focus on more than one thing at a time.
+Other times, we need flexible attention to switch focus from one thing to another smoothly.
+There are even times when all of these skills are necessary at once.

 The word processing refers to the ability to take in and understand information.
-It also includes the speed at which you’re able to take in and understand the information.
+It also includes the speed at which someone can take in and understand information.

 So, visual attention is the ability to take in important visual information while filtering out the rest.
 It’s also the ability to sustain or focus on visual information for periods of time AND shift focus when necessary.

-And, visual processing is the ability to take in and understand information you see.
-Preferably, processing the visual information at an acceptable speed.
+Visual processing is the ability to take in and understand the information seen, preferably, processing the visual information at an acceptable speed.

 Note: These are NOT the same thing as visual tracking.
 (Although many of the activities suggested below will support visual tracking.)